 What does the Coast Guard do?

+The Coast Guard is a unique branch of the military responsible for an array of maritime duties, from ensuring safe and lawful commerce to performing rescue missions in severe conditions.
+Nearly 42,000 men and women are actively serving in the Coast Guard to defend America’s borders and protect the maritime environment.
 The Coast Guard is the only military branch not under the Department of Defense.
 Instead, they are under the Department of Homeland Security.
 If there is a war, the Coast Guard is part of the Navy.
-The Coast Guard has 11 codified missions, some of which include search and rescue, navigation, which includes managing buoys and lighthouses, drug interdiction, and environmental.
-The Coast Guard focuses on protecting the homeland and is centered domestically on the U.S. They have law enforcement capacities rather than war capacities.
+The Coast Guard has 11 codified missions, some of which include search and rescue, navigation, which includes managing buoys and lighthouses, drug interdiction, and environmental issues.
+The Coast Guard focuses on protecting the homeland and operates only in the U.S. They have law enforcement capacities rather than war capacities.

 What is the Coast Guard JAG?

-The Coast Guard Legal Program is a “full-service” legal support organization, providing legal advice and counsel within 10 general legal practice areas.
+The Coast Guard Legal Program is a “full-service” legal support organization, providing legal advice and counsel for any and all requirements the service’s decision-makers need.
+This is done within 10 general legal practice areas: Criminal Law/Military Justice, Operations, International Activities, Civil Advocacy, Environmental Law, Procurement Law, Internal Organizational Law, Regulations & Administrative Law, Legislative Support and Legal Assistance.
 Judge Advocates may appear both as prosecutors or defense counsel in courts-martial and before a variety of administrative hearings.
 Coast Guard Judge Advocates also assist the Department of Justice and U.S. attorneys in prosecuting and defending both criminal and civil cases.
 In some areas, Judge Advocates are designated Special Assistant U.S. Attorneys to prosecute criminal cases in Federal Court.

 The Coast Guard is smaller than the other branches.
-There are only 40,000 people in all of the Coast Guard so naturally, there are fewer JAGs.
+There are only 42,000 people in all of the Coast Guard so naturally, there are fewer JAGs.
 The Coast Guard only has 200 active duty attorneys.
 Only 150 are operating as attorneys and the rest are attorneys serving in non-attorney roles.
 Coast Guard attorneys are officers first.
-There is no JAG corps within the Coast Guard and unlike the other branches, Coast Guard lawyers do not wear anything on their uniforms that indicates the are lawyers.
+Unlike the other branches, Coast Guard lawyers do not wear anything on their uniforms indicating lawyer status.
 Instead, Coast Guard officers can be assigned to any position within the Coast Guard.

 Also unlike branches, the Coast Guard has no overseas presence and a JAG’s chances of being stationed overseas are remote.
 Unlike the Navy, JAGs are not stationed on ships either.